Stoffe101/FishingFrenzy/README.md

 ## Troubleshooting
 - YAML parse error on startup
   - Typically caused by malformed quotes or unbalanced MiniMessage tags in `config.yml`.
 Delete the server's `plugins/FishingFrenzy/config.yml` to regenerate the default, then reapply your changes carefully.
+- Duplicate boss bars after reload
+  - Fixed in code: reloading now hides and replaces the boss bar.
+If you still see two, update the plugin JAR to this build and try `/frenzy reload` again.
 - "Does not contain plugin.yml/paper-plugin.yml"
   - Remove any non-plugin library JARs from `plugins` (Adventure jars).
 Only keep `FishingFrenzy-1.0.0.jar`.
 - Command not found